uniVocity/univocity-api/README.md

 Functions are especially useful to transform input values, and to provide input to destination fields in data mappings.

-As functions can perform operations that are potentially expensive (such as invoking a web service somewhere to get an account number in another system), they are associated to a scope.
+As functions can perform operations that are potentially expensive (such as invoking a web service somewhere to get an account number in another system), they are associated with a scope.
 The scope in uniVocity is bound to each individual data integration engine instance.
 The following scopes, defined in [EngineScope](http://github.com/uniVocity/univocity-api/tree/master/src/main/java/com/univocity/api/engine/EngineScope.java), are supported:

 1. PERSISTENT: outlives the data integration engine (depends on user configuration)